FFMG/myoddweb.piger/monitor/api/python/Doc/library/sqlite3.rst

    .. method:: executemany(sql, seq_of_parameters)

-      Executes an SQL command against all parameter sequences or mappings found in the sequence *sql*.
+      Executes an SQL command against all parameter sequences or mappings found in the sequence *seq_of_parameters*.
 The :mod:`sqlite3` module also allows using an :term:`iterator` yielding parameters instead of a sequence.

       .. literalinclude:: ../includes/sqlite3/executemany_1.py